All Products

 • ru: Russian

 Note: This parameter is an array, but the current version only processes the first element.
-Therefore, pass only one value.
+Therefore, we recommend passing only one value.

 Important

 This parameter specifies the target language for speech synthesis.
-This setting is unrelated to the language of the sample audio during voice cloning.
-To set the source language for a cloning task, see the CosyVoice Voice Cloning API.
+This setting is independent of the language of the sample audio used for voice cloning.
+To set the source language for a cloning task, see CosyVoice Voice Cloning/Design API.

 instruction